scubamuc/wiki-md/NEXTCLOUD.snap--Talk_HPB-with-docker.md

 Self-hosting all three services is not as daunting as it seems and thanks to the folks at [Nextcloud AIO](https://github.com/nextcloud/all-in-one) is easily installed running their docker image.

-This example will require Docker and a [Reverse proxy](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Putting-the-snap-behind-a-reverse-proxy) for the signalling server, forwarding and encrypting HTTP port 8181 to https://signal.yourdomain.tld
+This example will require Docker and a Reverse proxy for the signalling server, forwarding and encrypting HTTP port 8181 to https://mysignal.mydomain.tld

+* Set reverse proxy host for signal domain to forward http & WSS (Websockets Support) for port 8181
+* Allow inbound bypass for TURN on port 3478 (your.domain.tld:3478) in Router/Firewall
+  * no encryption necessary for TURN as this will be managed by Nextcloud

 > [!TIP]
 > make sure you have a long `secretpasswordkey` (min.
 24 chars, better 32 chars)